 - professional goals

 - reasons for pursuing education and training in exercise science

 - summary of major strengths and weaknesses with respect to being admitted into the program

-- three letters of recommendation (including at least two academic references) regarding professional competence and character
+- three letters of recommendation (including at least two academic references from current or former professors) regarding professional and academic competence and character

 TOEFL, PTE, or IELTS Scores